 The technological aspect of nearly all the programs at Embry-Riddle puts students in an environment where they can develop and test the skills they learn.
 Many advances that have entered mainstream society have come from aviation and aerospace, where Human Factors hold a key role.

-Students are educated in content and techniques of human factors research, including statistical and quantitative procedures, experimental design, survey methods, computer techniques, and other research methodologies.
+Students are educated in the content and techniques of human factors research, including statistical and quantitative procedures, experimental design, survey methods, computer techniques, and other research methodologies.

 Within this program, students have the option to accelerate their studies and earn both bachelor’s and master’s degrees in as little as five years.